Uvacoder/port-greweb/_posts/2013-08-21-FM-audio-api.md

 One thing you may also have notice in the previous example is that most of the generated sounds was quite dissonant, non harmonic.

-Now, if we add more restrictions and only **snap the possible modulator frequency frequencies** to a **multiple of the carrier frequency**, here is what happens:
+Now, if we add more restrictions and only **snap the possible modulator frequencies** to a **multiple of the carrier frequency**, here is what happens:

 <iframe width="100%" height="310" src="http://fiddle.jshell.net/greweb/Euezv/7/show/light/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
 <a href="http://jsfiddle.net/greweb/Euezv/7/" target="_blank" style="display: block; text-align: right">Open on jsfiddle</a>

-This harmonic result is due a simple fact in music: **Mutiplying a note frequency by 2 is equivalent to Increasing that note by one octave,** meaning the note has the same tone but is one-octave higher. (and vice versa for the division). *BTW, you may have notice that fact by repetition of peaks in the previous example Spectrum Visualization.*
+This harmonic result is due a simple fact in music: **Mutiplying a note frequency by 2 is equivalent to Increasing that note by one octave,** meaning the note has the same tone but is one-octave higher. (and vice versa for the division). *BTW, you may have noticed that fact by repetition of peaks in the previous example Spectrum Visualization.*

-Now we can release a bit less restrictions by also allowing frequencies multiple of `carrier frequency / 4`, which means allowing to increase/decrease by an **octave**, a **semi-octave** or a **quarter-of-octave**.
+Now we can release some restrictions by also allowing frequencies multiple of `carrier frequency / 4`, which means allowing to increase/decrease by an **octave**, a **semi-octave** or a **quarter-of-octave**.

 <iframe width="100%" height="310" src="http://fiddle.jshell.net/greweb/DFSwN/7/show/light/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
 <a href="http://jsfiddle.net/greweb/DFSwN/7/" target="_blank" style="display: block; text-align: right">Open on jsfiddle</a>